MaxSvargal/cascade/packages/cascade-graph/dspec/cfv_code_client_execution_helpers.dspec.md

         entry_point_name: "simulateTriggerClientSide",
         entry_point_type: "function"
     }
-    signature: "(params: { triggerDef: cfv_models.Any, triggerInput: cfv_models.Any, context: cfv_models.ExecutionContext, moduleRegistry: cfv_models.IModuleRegistry }) => cfv_models.StepSimulationResult"
+    signature: "(params: { triggerDef: cfv_models.TriggerDefinitionDsl, triggerInput: cfv_models.Any, context: cfv_models.ExecutionContext, moduleRegistry: cfv_models.IModuleRegistry }) => cfv_models.StepSimulationResult"
     detailed_behavior: \`
-        // Simplified client-side simulation logic.
-Focus on producing a plausible outputData structure.
+        // REFINED: Triggers are entry points that convert external events into standardized flow contexts.
+        // The triggerInput represents the EXTERNAL EVENT data (e.g., HTTP request, scheduled time, event payload).
+        // The trigger's job is to convert this into a STANDARDIZED OUTPUT that the flow can reliably use.

         DECLARE triggerDef = params.triggerDef
-        DECLARE triggerInput = params.triggerInput
-        DECLARE outputData = triggerInput // Base case: trigger output is its input to the flow
+        DECLARE externalEventData = params.triggerInput // This is the external event data DECLARE standardizedOutput = {} // This will be the standardized output for the flow

-        // Attempt to get schema for more structured output if available DECLARE triggerSchema = CALL params.moduleRegistry.getComponentSchema WITH { componentTypeFqn: triggerDef.type }
+        // Attempt to get schema for structured output generation DECLARE triggerSchema = CALL params.moduleRegistry.getComponentSchema WITH { componentTypeFqn: triggerDef.type }

         IF triggerSchema.triggerOutputSchema IS_PRESENT THEN
-            // Generate sample data based on triggerOutputSchema ASSIGN outputData = CALL cfv_code.InternalDataGeneration_GenerateDataFromSchema WITH { schema: triggerSchema.triggerOutputSchema, scenario: 'happyPath' }
+            // Generate sample data based on triggerOutputSchema (the standardized output format) ASSIGN standardizedOutput = CALL cfv_code.InternalDataGeneration_GenerateDataFromSchema WITH { schema: triggerSchema.triggerOutputSchema, scenario: 'happyPath' }

-            // Merge/override with actual triggerInput if fields overlap and make sense IF TYPE_OF outputData IS 'object' AND TYPE_OF triggerInput IS 'object' THEN ASSIGN outputData = { ...outputData, ...triggerInput } // Simple merge END_IF
+            // Merge/override with actual external event data where it makes sense
+            // This simulates how a real trigger would process the external event into the standard format IF TYPE_OF standardizedOutput IS 'object' AND TYPE_OF externalEventData IS 'object' THEN
-        ELSE_IF triggerDef.type EQUALS 'StdLib.Trigger:Http' THEN // Example specific handling
+                // For simulation, we can merge external data into the standard structure
+                // In reality, triggers would have specific logic to map external events to standard format ASSIGN standardizedOutput = { ...standardizedOutput, ...externalEventData }
+            END_IF
+        ELSE
+            // Fallback: Use trigger-specific logic to create standardized output SWITCH triggerDef.type
+                CASE 'StdLib.Trigger:Http'
-            CREATE_INSTANCE cfv_models.Any WITH {
+                    // HTTP triggers standardize HTTP requests into HttpTriggerRequest format CREATE_INSTANCE cfv_models.Any WITH {
-                body: triggerInput.body OR triggerInput, // If triggerInput is simple, assume it's the body
-                headers: triggerInput.headers OR {},
-                query: triggerInput.query OR {},
+                        path: triggerDef.config?.path OR '/api/trigger',
                         method: triggerDef.config?.method OR 'POST',
-                path: triggerDef.config?.path OR '/api/trigger'
+                        headers: externalEventData.headers OR {},
+                        queryParameters: externalEventData.queryParameters OR {},
+                        body: externalEventData.body OR externalEventData, // If externalEventData is simple, assume it's the body
+                        principal: externalEventData.principal OR null // Authentication info if available } ASSIGN_TO standardizedOutput
+                    BREAK
+                CASE 'StdLib.Trigger:Scheduled'
+                    // Scheduled triggers provide timing info and configured payload CREATE_INSTANCE cfv_models.Any WITH {
+                        triggerTime: (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
+                        scheduledTime: externalEventData.scheduledTime OR (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
+                        payload: triggerDef.config?.initialPayload OR externalEventData
+                    } ASSIGN_TO standardizedOutput
+                    BREAK
+                CASE 'StdLib.Trigger:EventBus'
+                    // EventBus triggers standardize events into EventBusTriggerPayload format CREATE_INSTANCE cfv_models.Any WITH {
+                        event: {
+                            id: externalEventData.id OR "sim-event-" + (CALL Math.random).toString(),
+                            type: externalEventData.type OR "simulated.event",
+                            source: externalEventData.source OR "client-simulation",
+                            timestamp: (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
+                            payload: externalEventData.payload OR externalEventData
+                        }
+                    } ASSIGN_TO standardizedOutput
+                    BREAK
+                CASE 'StdLib.Trigger:Manual'
+                    // Manual triggers pass through the provided data as initialData CREATE_INSTANCE cfv_models.Any WITH {
+                        initialData: externalEventData
-            } ASSIGN_TO outputData
+                    } ASSIGN_TO standardizedOutput
+                    BREAK
+                DEFAULT
+                    // Generic fallback for unknown trigger types ASSIGN standardizedOutput = { triggerData: externalEventData, triggerType: triggerDef.type }
+                    BREAK
+            END_SWITCH
         END_IF

         DECLARE result AS cfv_models.StepSimulationResult
         CREATE_INSTANCE cfv_models.StepSimulationResult WITH {
             stepId: 'trigger',
             componentFqn: triggerDef.type,
-            inputData: triggerInput, // Original input to the trigger component itself
+            inputData: externalEventData, // The external event data that came into the trigger
-            outputData: outputData,  // Data provided by the trigger *to the flow*
+            outputData: standardizedOutput,  // The standardized data provided by the trigger TO THE FLOW
-            executionTime: 0,
+            executionTime: 0, // Triggers typically have minimal processing time
             timestamp: (CALL SystemTime.toISOString WITH { date: (CALL SystemTime.now) }),
             simulationSuccess: true
         } ASSIGN_TO result
         RETURN_VALUE result
     \`
     dependencies: [
-        "cfv_models.ExecutionContext", "cfv_models.StepSimulationResult", "cfv_models.IModuleRegistry",
+        "cfv_models.TriggerDefinitionDsl", "cfv_models.ExecutionContext", "cfv_models.StepSimulationResult", "cfv_models.IModuleRegistry",
         "cfv_code.InternalDataGeneration_GenerateDataFromSchema",
-        "SystemTime.now", "SystemTime.toISOString"
+        "SystemTime.now", "SystemTime.toISOString", "Math.random"
     ]
 }